No claim for discrimination arising from disability

 In cases which would previously have been seen as disability-related discrimination (before the Malcolm case above), there may also be a breach of the reasonable adjustment duty.
 Claimants will now often try to frame their claim as a failure to make reasonable adjustments, and may perhaps need to be imaginative with that – as well as pleading any other possible types of discrimination.
 There are some examples above.
 Another one:

 Example: It is no longer disability-related discrimination if a restaurant with a ‘no dogs’ policy refuses to admit a blind person with their guide dog.
 This was an example discussed by the Law Lords in Malcolm.
 However, the blind person may well have a claim for breach of the reasonable adjustment duty if the restaurant fails to let in the dog on which the blind person depends.

 The Court of Appeal in Aylott v Stockton on Tees Borough Council (July 2010) acknowledged the usefulness of the reasonable adjustment duty in ‘getting round’ the Malcolm case.
 Also, in practice pretty much all the cases I know which have been won by a person who stammers so far were in any event reasonable adjustment cases.

 I don’t discuss the detail of the Northern Ireland reasonable adjustment rules on this website.
 However to a large extent they should be similar to those in the Equality Act 2010: see for example on employment and service providers.
 There I also give examples related to stammering.
-One difference is that in Northern Ireland the obligation to provide auxiliary aids and servives is not stated to apply to employment and education, and for schools is specifically excluded.

 Direct discrimination is broadly discrimination ‘because of’ the disability itself, rather than because of the person’s abilities for example.
 It may be helpful particularly where the employer etc has made a stereotypical assumption about the disability.